top of page

 to Work

 Welcome!
-I'm glad you came by to learn more about me and why I'm campaigning to represent ABOE District 1.
-I'm a wife and a mother of 8, which of the 8, two are Atlanta Public School graduates.
-I was born and raised in Atlanta, I'm also the oldest of 15 APS kids who grew up together in Perry Homes, a now-demolished Westside public-housing complex.
-I had my first child at age 16, as a teenage mother, I tried to finish school at Booker T. Washington, & Southside (now Maynard Jackson), where I dropped out to work and care for my son.
-As my family grew and my paycheck didn't, I watched Atlanta's real estate market boom, in which more public housing was demolished, rent prices climbed, and my family struggled with homelessness.
-I learned how important community was at a very low point in life when I lost my children's father in a tragedy and the school's community stepped up and wrapped their arms around my family to give us the love with support that we needed.
+I'm glad you came by to learn more about me, I was born and raised in Atlanta, I'm also the oldest of 15 APS kids who grew up together on the Westside of Atlanta in the old Perry Homes apartment now the Upper Westside.
+I had my first child at age 16, as a teenage mother, I tried to finish school at Harper-Archer, Booker T. Washington, & Southside (now Maynard Jackson), Unfortunately I didn't finish because like during that time, I prioritize working and caring for my son and finish school later.
+As my family grew and my paycheck didn't, I watched Atlanta's real estate market boom, and more public housing was demolished, rent prices climbed, and my family were displacement.
+During this time I learned how important community engagement was at a very low point in life.
+After the death of my sister and children's father I turn my grief into being a "Community Champion".

 Maslows-Hierarchy-of-Needs.jpg